aspose-ocr/Aspose.OCR-Documentation/java/release-notes/release-notes-2023/aspose-ocr-for-java-23-7-0-release-notes/_index.md

 ## Public API changes and backwards compatibility

-This section lists all public API changes introduced in **Aspose.OCR for .NET 23.7.0** that may affect the code of existing applications.
+This section lists all public API changes introduced in **Aspose.OCR for Java 23.7.0** that may affect the code of existing applications.

 ### Added public APIs: